zakabdelhamid/Exploratory-Analysis-of-COVID-19-Deaths-and-Vaccination-with-SQL/README.md

      - **Lowest death rate**

 4. **Visualization**
-   - Exporting aggregated results to a Python notebook or Power BI:
+   - Exporting aggregated results to a Python notebook:
      - trend chart: deaths vs. vaccinations (worldwide)
+     - vaccination and death rate by continent
-     - top 10 vaccinated countries vs. their death rates
+     - top 10 countries by vaccination or infection rate

 ---